EstherSlabbert/odin-recipes/README.md

 This is a project outlined by [The Odin Project](https://www.theodinproject.com) for learning and showcasing some basic HTML.

-This repository is a build for a basic recipe website.
+This repository is a build for a basic recipe website using recipes from the [Allrecipes](https://www.allrecipes.com/) site.